Thabish-Kader/Amazon-next-app/README.md

 -   When i was implementing the delete function in cart page for some reason redux wasnt deleteing it from the store after some research i fond a very good solution form [stackoverflow](https://stackoverflow.com/questions/67436949/removing-a-value-from-an-array-using-redux-toolkit)

+-   While implementing stripe i was getting an error of CORS origin not allowed.
+Which prevented the page to redirect to the checkout page in stripe.
+After some research i found a solution in [Stack Overflow](https://stackoverflow.com/questions/71525152/cors-error-while-performing-stripe-checkout)

 ### Resources

 -[Removeing carousel Thumbnail](https://stackoverflow.com/questions/64358616/how-can-i-remove-the-part-below-the-carousel)